 Historic Sites of Interest in Rathkeale

-A market town and parish in the Barony of Lower Connello, County of Limerick, 120 miles S.W. from Dublin, 53 miles N.NW. from Cork and 17 miles S.W.by W. from Limerick on the banks of the river Deel.
-It was once a corporate town of some importance and successfully resisted many assaults during the reign of Elizabeth I
+A market town and parish in the Barony of Lower Connello, County of Limerick, 120 miles S.W. from Dublin, 53 miles N.NW. from Cork and 17 miles S.W.by W. from Limerick on the banks of the River Deel.
+Rathkeale was once a corporate town of some importance and successfully resisted many assaults during the reign of Elizabeth I.

 At a very early age an Augustinian Priory was founded here by a certain Gilbert Hervey.
 The town consists of one long and wide street running East to West with some respectful houses and a few good shops.
 The Court-House in the Square is a neat stone building and the bridewell a substantial one.
-Petty Sessions were held on alternate Thursdays and Quarter Sessions in January, April, July and October.
-AgricultureIs was the prevailing occupation of the inhabitants.
-The trade of the town was based on agriculture.
 There were two flour mills, one of which is of a large size.
 The places of worship are the established Church, dedicated to the Holy Trinity, erected on a gentle slope at the West end of the town and a Roman Catholic Chapel in Thomas St., both handsome structures, the former has a lofty embattled tower with crocketted pinnacles.

 A prominent object is Matrix Castle which stands on the banks of the river Deel about a mile from the town.
 It is in a fine situation commanding extensive views of the country including the Shannon river and the Clare and Tipperary mountains.
 It was besieged by Cromwell, but received little injury from his hands and within a few years had been put in a state of complete repair.